 Tuesday, September 20, 2016

 Two years ago, I had the great honor to be asked to write the text for Paul Rogers' fold-out Raymond Chandler Map of Los Angeles.
 Like the map and my novel The Kept Girl (also with artwork by Paul Rogers), How To Find Old Los Angeles is available as a souvenir when you join us for an Esotouric bus adventure, or from Esotouric by mail.
-You can also find it wherever fine paperback books are sold, on Amazon and direct from Herb Lester.
+You can also find it wherever fine paperback books are sold, on Amazon or the bookstore supporting Bookshop site and direct from Herb Lester.

 From the introduction: Los Angeles, its critics say, has no more respect for its past than for an empty paper cup.
 Like most digs aimed at the Big Orange, this simply isn’t true.
 All across its 503 square miles and 88 municipalities, you can find thriving historic establishments, dishing out chili dogs and cheesecakes, sidecars and self-realization, all with a heaping side of Southern California soul.
 This book is intended as a pocket guide to worthy pockets of old Los Angeles commerce and culture, from La Puente to La Cienega, Pacific Coast Highway to Hollywood Boulevard.
 It includes bakeries, bars, bookshops, bowling alleys and many fine things that don't begin with the letter B. Some of these iconic sites are featured on my Esotouric bus tours; others are personal favorites.
 Each one is a stamp in the informal passport of the true Angeleno.

 To get your copy: click here, or join us on the bus.